North Scottsdale Real Estate Market Report — August 2026

 This is a strategic long-term hold market where the buyer base regenerates across generations and the lifestyle infrastructure (golf, climate, schools, dining) is not easily replicated.
 That structural depth is why North Scottsdale Real Estate median prices keep moving up even when broader Arizona inventory loosens.

-- Buyers: Pricing strategy matters more in North Scottsdale Real Estate than anywhere else in the Valley.
+- Buyers: 73 percent of Scottsdale citywide active listings absorbed at least one price cut before going under contract per current MLS-derived tracking.
+North Scottsdale Real Estate pricing strategy matters more here than anywhere else in the Valley.
 Above $1.5 million, a disciplined offer 4 to 8 percent under list is often the right move on properties past 60 days on market.
 Verify school attendance zones by exact address.

 - Sellers: Do not start above market and expect to drop later.
 Luxury homes that lose momentum lose 5 to 10 percent more than they would have given up at correct initial pricing.
 Get the comp work right the first time.